 HOW THE SURVEY WAS CREATED

-The 38 trends analysed included the top 25 trends from previous years, going back to when the survey started in 2007, along with potential new trends identified by the staff and editors of ACSM’s Health and Fitness Journal.
+There were 39 trends analysed for the 2015 report, including the top 25 trends from previous years, going back as far as 2007 when the survey first appeared.
+The remainder were potential new trends, which were suggested by the staff and editors of ACSM’s Health and Fitness Journal.

 ANALYSIS OF THE TOP 10 FITNESS TRENDS

-Often linked to programmes for older adults is no 8, Functional Fitness, as it uses strength training to help individuals perform daily activities (see our blog on Functional Training – a new tool for fitness professionals).
+Moving down one place to no. 9, Functional Fitness is often used by personal trainers – and frequently with older clients, as it uses strength training to help them perform daily activities (see our blog on Functional Training – a new tool for fitness professionals).

 FALLING OUT OF FAVOUR